top of page

 6 shallots, finely sliced

-Meanwhile, dry roast the chilies, coriander seeds, cumin seeds and anise seeds individually till fragrant and lightly colored.
+Meanwhile, dry roast the chillies, coriander, cumin, and anise seeds individually until fragrant and lightly coloured.
 Cool and grind into a fine powder in a spice mill or coffee grinder.
 Set aside.

 In a pot, add the oil and heat on medium flame.
-Add the onions, green chilies and garlic and cook till the onions start to turn a light golden.
+Add the onions, green chillies, and garlic and cook until the onions start to turn light golden.
 Add the dry spice powder and sauté for 30 seconds.
-Add the cooked bitter gourd and toss well and heat up.
+Add the cooked bitter gourd, toss well, and heat up.

 Add the water and the tamarind and bring to a simmer.
 Cook for 10 minutes.
 Add the coconut purée and salt and simmer for 12-15 minutes.
 Taste and adjust salt and tartness, If you add more tamarind paste cook for an additional 5 minutes.
 Take off the stove and set aside.

 To add the temper, heat the oil and add the mustard seeds.
-They will pop in 20 seconds, add the curry leaves and shallots and sauté for 3-4 minutes till the onions are well browned.
+They will pop in 20 seconds.
+Add the curry leaves and shallots and sauté for 3-4 minutes until the onions are well browned.
 Drizzle the temper over the curry.

 Serve hot with rice.